MultiPaper/MultiPaper/README.md

   * Place your worlds inside the directory being used for MultiPaper-Master
   * Start the MultiPaper-Master by either:
     * Standalone: `java -jar multipaper-master.jar <port> [optionalProxyPort]`
-    * BungeeCord plugin: Set the port in `plugins/MultiPaperProxy/config.yml`
+    * BungeeCord plugin: Set the port in `plugins/MultiPaperBungee/config.yml`
+    * Velocity plugin: Set the port in `plugins/multipaper-velocity/config.toml`
   * In each MultiPaper server:
     * Run the server once the generate the config file `multipaper.yml`
-    * Put the name of the server used in BungeeCord's config.yml in `bungeecordName`
+    * Put the name of the server used in the BungeeCord or Velocity config in `bungeecordName`
-      * If you're not using BungeeCord, just make it some unique identifier
+      * If you're not using BungeeCord or Velocity, just make it some unique identifier
       * eg. `survival1`
     * Put the address and port of the MultiPaper-Master in `multipaperMasterAddress`
       * eg. `localhost:35353`